sunt05/SuPy/docs/source/version-history/dev.rst

 - **New**

-  1. A checker to validate input dataframes.
+  1. A checker to validate input `DataFrame`s.
      See option `check_input` in `run_supy`.

   2. Utilities to generate forcing data using ERA-5 data.